arnavka/lets-learn/README.md

 # lets-learn
-This is my first github ripo
+This is my first github repo
+author:- arnav